 We’re here to help you answer those questions.

-First, writing is important to learning.
+Writing is important to learning.
 Articulating our thoughts and ideas in writing helps us consolidate our understanding of important concepts, discover gaps in our knowledge, and build our thinking skills.
 In other words, the process of writing – figuring out what to say, how to organize ideas, and how to express thoughts clearly - builds and strengthens the brain.
+See here for a study that compared the cognitive effects (effect on the brain) of writing an essay with and without the assistance of AI tools.
+Students who used their brain only showed much stronger activation of neural networks (55% more) than students who relied on ChatGPT or even a search engine like Google, particularly in the areas of the brain that are used to generate ideas and integrate different kinds of information.
+The brain-only students also reported much stronger gains in memory as well as higher levels of satisfaction and ownership of their work than either of the other two groups.

-We can use AI tools to enhance learning and build our writing skills.
+However, AI tools - if used carefully - can contribute to learning and help you strengthen your writing skills.
 AI tools can answer all kinds of questions, explain ideas and concepts, and generate useful examples.
-They can be great conversation partners; they are always ready to talk to us about our ideas and help us solve problems.
+They can be useful conversation partners; they are always ready to talk to us about our ideas and help us solve problems.
 They are never tired or grumpy.
-And they can give us useful feedback on our writing.
+And they can give us feedback on writing (but see warning above about not allowing it to automatically rewrite or revise for you).
+See here for a list of examples of how to use AI tools in ways that help your learning and make YOU a better writer.

 AI tools can write really well without any grammar errors or awkward language.
 So, why shouldn’t I just give CoPilot or ChatGPT my ideas and let it write them up for me?
 They’re my ideas, after all.